lindsaygelle/AWSComprehend/README.md

 including steps to reproduce the problem, expected behavior, and any relevant logs or error messages.

 ## Contributing Code
-If you would like to contribute code changes, please follow these steps:
+If you would like to contribute code changes, please follow these _basic steps_:

 - Fork the repository on GitHub.
 - Create a new branch for your changes.